irshadaj/songshare/triangle_facts/README.md

 ## Unstylish Code

-This code fails to conform to the ruby style guide in all sorts of ugly ways, so it's hard for other members of the team to work on it.
-Refactor it so that it conforms properly.
-Feel free to send them a passive-aggressive email when you're done cleaning up their mess.
+This code was not written with the ruby style guide in mind.
+This makes it hard for other members of the team to work with and maintain.
+Refactor it so it conforms properly.

-Trivia Fact: The code runs, but it makes me want to claw my eyes out to read it.
-I repent of my sins.
+Please include references to resources used to guide your revisions in your commit message.
+Make sure you meet with the developer to assure they understand what changes were made and why.

+Trivia Fact: The code runs, perhaps consider as much before making drastic changes and instead test incrementally.